Mom hacks: Back-to-school tips from kindergarten to high school

 • Don’t stress if you don’t have time to volunteer.
 That’s ok if your schedule is packed - you can still help out teachers by asking what supplies they need throughout the year (then keeping an eye out for sales!) or offering to do behind-the-scenes support like sending out signup forms for class parties.

 • Buy those back-to-school photo signs now.
 You know the cute chalkboard ones with spaces for the teacher's name, favorite hobbies, etc?
 They’re a hot priority at BTS time, so stock up now to avoid scrounging.
-(We love these.)
+(We love this one.)

 Want more #momlife hacks?
 We gotchu.